mmuller88/mmblog/content/alps-cdk-eng/index.md

 ---
 title: ALPS API combined with AWS CDK
-show: 'no'
-date: '2020-12-12'
+date: '2020-12-13'
 image: 'alps.png'
-tags: ['eng', '2020', 'aws', 'swagger', 'cdk', 'alps', 'openapi', 'nofeed']
+tags: ['eng', '2020', 'aws', 'swagger', 'cdk', 'alps', 'openapi']
 gerUrl: https://martinmueller.dev/alps-cdk
 pruneLength: 50
 ---

 Hi :).

-AWS offers many exciting API technologies.
-These are for example the AWS API Gateway which is an implementation of a REST API or AWS Appsync which implements a GRAPH QL API.
+AWS offers many exciting Api technologies.
+Those include the AWS Api Gateway which is an implementation of a REST Api or AWS Appsync which implements a GRAPH QL Api.

-Each of these AWS API implementations has its advantages and disadvantages.
-For example, the Appsync API can be built faster than the API Gateway, but it becomes more complicated when building queries and the Graph QL.
-Admittedly I don't know enough about the pros and cons of the different API implementations in AWS, but I don't have to now!
+Each of these AWS Api implementations has its advantages and disadvantages.
+For example, Appsync can be faster to build than the Api Gateway, but then again it gets more complicated when creating queries to the Graph QL.
+Admittedly, I don't know enough to weigh the pros and cons of the different Api implementations in AWS, but I don't have to anymore!

-With my exciting work with ALPS in combination with AWS CDK, I can make the API freely selectable or even swap it for each other, all based on an ALPS specification (short Spec).
+With my exciting work with ALPS in combination with AWS CDK, I can make the Api freely selectable or even interchangeable and all based on an ALPS specification (Spec for short).
+As AWS says itself.
+Choice Matter! :)

-What exactly an ALPS Spec is and how to create complete APIs like Api Gateway or Appsync with the help of AWS CDK, I will explain in the next sections.
+What exactly an ALPS Spec is and how Api implementations like Api Gateway or Appsync can be created from it, I will explain in the next sections.

-# ALPS API
+# ALPS Api
-ALPS is a specification for describing the bounded context of a service.
-ALPS can be used as a source material to generate lower abstracted specifications like OpenApi / Swagger, WSDL, RAML, WADL.
+ALPS is a specification to describe the context of a service.
+ALPS can be used as specification input to generate low abstracted specifications like OpenApi / Swagger, WSDL, RAML, WADL.

-When I saw the [YouTube Video](https://www.youtube.com/watch?v=oG6-r3UdenE) with [Mike Amundsen](https://twitter.com/mamund), I immediately found the idea of ALPS cool and exciting.
-Like every good developer I love abstractions and ALPS seems to be an extremely cool abstraction.
-I immediately had the idea to combine the ALPS Api with AWS CDK constructs.
-That's exactly what I did and I'll report more details in the next section.
+When I saw the [YouTube video](https://www.youtube.com/watch?v=oG6-r3UdenE) with [Mike Amundsen](https://twitter.com/mamund), I immediately thought the idea of ALPS was cool and exciting.
+Like any good developer I love abstractions and ALPS seems to be an extremely cool abstraction.
+I immediately had the idea to connect the ALPS Api with an AWS CDK construct.
+That's exactly what I did and I tell more in details about it in the next section.

 # AWS CDK ALPS Constructs

-AWS CDK Constructs are short source code for resources in AWS.
-They use abstract languages like TypeScript or Python and generate from the code cloudformation templates which are then applied with the AWS CDK framework.
-If you are interested in more details about AWS CDK, I have many posts about [CDK written here](https://martinmueller.dev/tags/cdk).
+AWS CDK Constructs are, in short, source code for deploying resources or services in AWS.
+For this it uses abstract languages like TypeScript or Python and generates cloudformation templates from the code which are then also applied.
+If you are interested in the topic of AWS CDK, I have written a lot of posts about [CDK here](https://martinmueller.dev/tags/cdk).

-My goal was to build AWS APIs like Api Gateway and Appsync with the help of ALPS Specs.
-In the following I show an ALPS Spec example.
-Then I describe the construct where I build an AWS Api Gateway from an ALPS Spec, which implements a REST API.
-After that I show how to build an appsync from the same ALPS Spec, which implements a Graph QL.
+So my goal was to have targeted AWS Apis like Api Gateway and Appsync built using an ALPS specs.
+Below, I first show an ALPS Spec example.
+Then I describe the construct where I generate an AWS Api Gateway from an ALPS Spec.
+After that, an Appsync is built from the same ALPS Spec.

-The two following libraries are automatically released after [NPM](https://www.npmjs.com/) (for JavaScript and TypeScript) and [PYPI](https://pypi.org/) (for Python).
-In the future I plan to publish to a public Maven repository and .Net package repository.
+The two subsequent libraries are automatically released after [NPM](https://www.npmjs.com/) (for JavaScript and TypeScript) and [PYPI](https://pypi.org/) (for Python).
+In the future I also plan to publish to a public Maven repository and .Net package repository.

 ## ALPS Spec Example

-The following example is a simple TODO API.
+The following example is a simple TODO list api.

 ```YAML